nclm/hyperson/README.md

 * Audio format: Ogg Vorbis?
 Flac?
 Not specified?
 * Manifest file?
 * Story: Twine story file?
 XML?
 Json?
+* Ability to specify not just files but timestamps in files (simple use case: single-file podcast with table of contents)
 * Container: Tar?